ndreasg/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 ```

 * Name the new policy **`webadminpermissionpolicy`** and attach it to the webadmin user.
 Remove the earlier policy you added during the testing.
-* When you are done the **webadmin** user should have only three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.
+* When you are done the **webadmin** user should have only three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambda_ReadOnlyAccess.

 * Again from the browser where you are logged into the console as the **webadmin**, verify the user can create a policy, create a role (attaching both a permission policy and permissions boundary to the role) and finally create a Lambda function into which you will pass that role.
 Keep in mind the resource restriction.